Home Reviews 20 Best C++ Books for Both Professional and Beginners

 18. C++ Without Fear

 This C++ book will give you so much strength that you will feel like you are the only expert in programming.
-This will kill the fear that you have for programming deep inside of you.
+This will kill the fear that you have of programming deep inside of you.
 This book assumes that you only know how to use a mouse and switch on your computer, and that is it.
 Therefore, for you guys who have some previous programming knowledge, the first few chapters are more like a waiver for you.

 This book is super interesting as the examples given in this book are puzzle or game-based and are very practical.
 So you will be able to relate to your own lives.
 Complicated terms like object-oriented programming, polymorphism, and inheritance are discussed with concrete examples.